 Is aftercare included in the overall cost?

-What Happens When I Call A Rehab To Book In?
+What Happens When I Select A Rehab Clinic To Admit To?

 "...the team gave me the building blocks to repair my life.
 Now nearly 8 years sober, one day at a time."